levshuster/music-from-weather-around-the-world/README.md

 ```

 3. Open the web dashboard by going to http://localhost:5000 in a web browser.
+  - Ensure the IP address box matches your devices IP.
+If necacary update value to match

-  (If you wish, update the tempo, start date, and end date)
+  - Set tempo, start date, and end date

 4. Open the MAX patch

   - Install CNMAT externals from the MAX Package Manager then restart MAX
-  - click on the `port 9000 ` message box to start listening
+  - Update the port number if necacary

 5. Click on the map to fetch historical weather data and pipe it into our autmosphere generator.

   - Explore contrasting climate regions
+  - What for oboe to stop playing before selecting the next location to avoid syncopation
   - Both listen and visually explore a locaiton with street view
   - Try different times of years or similar times across different years